Your stool color says a lot about your gut and overall health.

 Normal stool is brown.
 A change in the color of poop can be worrisome, especially if it persists.
 There are many causes of yellow poop, some are quite harmless while some are serious.

 Your diet affects your poop color, texture, and quantity.
 Eating food items with yellow coloring may cause you to pass bright yellow stools.
 These food items, such as candy, carrots, turmeric, sweet potatoes or processed food items may cause you to pass yellow stools but this goes away after a short time.

 In Liver cirrhosis and inflammation (called hepatitis), the liver fails to produce sufficient bile to help the body digest fatty acids, causing these food items to pass through the gut largely unchanged, causing the poop to be discolored.

 In other instances, the liver produces enough bile but there may be a problem with its delivery due to a gall bladder stone, thus reducing the bile that gets into the intestines for digestion.

 3. Celiac Disease

 This is an autoimmune disease that causes some food particles to pass undigested through the digestive tract.
-In autoimmune diseases, the body’s immune system inadvertently attacks the body.
+In autoimmune diseases, the body’s immune system attacks the body.
 Celiac disease affects gluten digestion (a protein found in food items such as barley, wheat, and rye).

 4. Pancreatic Diseases